peacey/split-vpn/README.md

   <details>
     <summary>hooks_pre_up, hooks_up, hooks_down, hooks_force_down</summary>
       These functions can be defined in your vpn.conf file and will be called when the VPN is brought down or up.
+For examples on how to use these hooks, please see https://github.com/peacey/split-vpn/blob/main/vpn/vpn.conf.filled.sample.

     There are four hooks that you can use:
       1. The pre-up hook (hooks_pre_up) is called before the VPN connects if you used the pre-up line in your run script.
       2. The up hook (hooks_up) is called after the VPN connects.
       3. The down hook (hooks_down) is called when the VPN disconnects or exits (but not forced down).
       4. The force-down hook (hooks_force_down) is called when the VPN is forced down using the updown.sh force-down command.

-      For examples on how to use these hooks, please see [vpn.conf.filled.sample](https://github.com/peacey/split-vpn/blob/main/vpn/vpn.conf.filled.sample).

   </details>